2006–07 Saudi Premier League

-The 2006–07 Saudi Premier League was the 31st Saudi Professional League season and the last to feature the Golden Four format.
-Al-Shabab were the defending champions, but they were eliminated by Al-Wahda in the first stage of the Golden Four.
+The 2006–07 Saudi Premier League was the 31st Saudi Pro League season and the last to feature the Golden Four format.
+Al-Shabab were the defending champions, but they were eliminated by Al-Wehda in the first stage of the Golden Four.
 Al-Ittihad, who finished second with a 5-point difference from first place Al-Hilal, went on to win the league 2–1 in Riyadh.
 Hamad Al-Montashari's header gave Al-Ittihad their 7th league title in the 94th minute of the match.